 With the postponement of POWERGEN International, we remain committed to what our customers need now, as well as in the future, and how we can deliver experiences to best meet those needs.
 Our customers have expressed the need to continue to learn, network and source new solutions to support their ongoing operations.

 In September 2020, we launched the POWERGEN+ Series to continue to offer quality, relevant educational sessions to our audience and partners through this new year-round online community featuring bi-monthly virtual events.
 Like the face-to-face POWERGEN International event, POWERGEN+ brings all the industry’s players together, from renewable project developers to plant engineers to microgrid adoptees and energy storage evangelists.

 Are you an industry expert, innovator or trail blazer with insights to share with the energy market?
-If so, submit an abstract to speak at an upcoming POWERGEN+ Series virtual event (from the location of your choice)!
+If so, complete a submission form and tell us what you’d like to speak about at an upcoming POWERGEN+ Series virtual event (from the location of your choice)!

 Our audience is electrified by case studies, insights and tips from power generation companies.
 While our scheduling places a premium on utility and end-user participation, commercial entities that can secure a client to present with, will find their content more attractive.

 Because POWERGEN+ is an ongoing virtual series, there is no deadline for speaker and content submissions, however, if your session is selected, you must submit your final presentation at least two weeks prior to the virtual event for which it was selected.

 Questions?
 Please contact Rod Walton at email@example.com.

 Theme: Workforce and Asset Management – Includes power plant workforce topics, as well as asset management tools and processes

 Theme: The Future of Electricity – Includes hydrogen, nuclear, carbon capture and other technologies needed to reach zero carbon by 2050, as well as funding for the R&D and roll out of these technologies